dy/xhtm/README.md

 ## Installation & Usage

-`xhtm` is fully compatible with `htm` and can be used as drop-in replacement.

 [![NPM](https://nodei.co/npm/xhtm.png?mini=true)](https://nodei.co/npm/xhtm/)

+`xhtm` is by default compatible with `htm`, but supports HTML syntax, can be used as drop-in replacement.

 ```js
 import htm from 'xhtm'